Medications or Surgery for Weight Loss? Insights from an Expert Weight Loss Physician

 Medications or Surgery for Weight Loss?

-Understanding Medications for Weight Loss
+Understanding Weight Loss Medications

 Effectiveness, Availability, and Cost

-GLP-1 is a hormone we all have that naturally increases after a meal and then returns to low levels.
-These new medications stimulate your body to make GLP-1 at high levels.
-The long-term impact of this ongoing high stimulation is not yet known.
+GLP-1 is a natural hormone that we all have in our bodies.
+The hormone naturally increases after a meal and then returns to low levels.
+GLP-1 medications stimulate your body to make GLP-1 at high levels.
+The current GLP-1 medications may provide a higher degree of weight loss than those that were available years’ ago.
+Their effects can represent real hope for some patients who need to lose weight.

 Exploring Weight Loss Surgery